zhangyuanxun/dstm/README.md

 # Domain-specific Topic Model for Knowledge Discovery in Computational and Data-Intensive Scientific Communities
-This implements the algorithms that describe in the paper "Domain-specific Topic Model for Knowledge Discovery in Computational and Data-Intensive Scientific Communities"
+This implements the models and algorithms that describe in the paper "Domain-specific Topic Model for Knowledge Discovery in Computational and Data-Intensive Scientific Communities"

 ## Prerequisites
 - Python: 2.7